2022 Public Policy Overview

 - Support efforts at the local, state and federal level to increase investment in wired and wireless broadband networks to improve education, medical care and economic opportunities for all Tennesseans.

-- Support efforts to recruit low-cost air carriers to McGhee Tyson Airport.
+- Support efforts to recruit low-cost air carriers and additional flights to and from key markets out of McGhee Tyson Airport.

-- Support the efforts to develop the Oak Ridge Airport.
+- Support efforts to develop the Oak Ridge Airport.

 ENTREPRENEURSHIP & SMALL BUSINESS

-To create a healthy ecosystem for entrepreneurial growth, we:
+To create a healthy ecosystem for business growth and longevity, we: